Vascular Access Device Management and Infusion Administration

 Barb Nickel, APRN-CNS, CCRN, CRNI®

-Tricia Kleidon, MNSc, RN, BNSc
+Tricia Kleidon, PhD, MNSc, BNSc

-Tricia Kleidon, RN, BSc (Nursing), MNSc (Nurse Prac), PhD Cand., is a Nurse Practitioner in Paediatric Vascular Assessment and Management at Queensland Children’s Hospital and Research Fellow at University of Queensland.
-She is part of a dynamic clinical and research team that prides itself on achieving positive outcomes for patients and minimizing vascular access-related complications.
-Ms Kleidon is currently enrolled in a PhD program of research entitled “Techniques and technologies to improve PIVC [peripheral intravenous catheter] first time insertion success and reduce complications and failure.”
+Tricia Kleidon, Phd, MNSc (Nurse Practitioner), BSc (Nursing), is a Nurse Practitioner in Paediatric Vascular Assessment and Management at Queensland Children’s Hospital and a Research Fellow at The University of Queensland.
+She works within a dynamic clinical and research team dedicated to improving patient outcomes and reducing vascular access-related complications.
+Dr Kleidon recently completed her PhD, which focused on techniques and technologies to improve first-time peripheral intravenous catheter (PIVC) insertion success, and reduce complications.
+She is passionate about the intersection of research and clinical practice and is always up for sharing ideas—preferably over a spritz or 2.

 Samantha Keogh, PhD, BSc(hon), RN, FACN, IC Cert